 The AI keeps making the same mistake.
 What should I do?

 Try rephrasing the request from scratch.
 If the AI has "learned" an incorrect behavior through several rounds of iteration, starting a new approach in your message — without referencing the previous failed attempts — can help it generate a clean result.
+You can also try stopping the build and re-prompting with a different approach.

 My app worked yesterday and now it's broken.
 I didn't change anything.